 Welcome to the American School of Doha.

-Welcome to The American School of Doha!
-Thank you for visiting our website; we believe it offers prospective families a fine chance to see the array of programs and opportunities available to students.
-We hope that by taking even a brief look at our assembled information you will gain a better understanding of the school’s view of learning, admissions, student opportunities, community activities, strategic planning, and much, much more.
+The school website’s many tabs offer prospective families tools to see the array of programs and opportunities available to our Learners.
+We hope that by taking a look at our assembled information you will gain a better understanding of the school’s view of: learning, admissions, academic and extracurricular opportunities, community activities, strategic planning, Governance, and much, much more.

 Established in 1988 by the U.S. Embassy and prominent members of the Qatari community, ASD has witnessed and met the growing needs of international families in Doha.
-Now, more than 30 years later, ASD has become one of the premier American international schools in the world.
-The diversity of cultures and backgrounds in our community is an exciting strength of the school, and the world-class facilities provide spacious and dynamic spaces for our committed teachers and coaches to offer extraordinary opportunities to all of our learners.
+Now, 35 years later, ASD has become one of the top American international schools in our region and across the globe.
+Learner opportunities here are tremendous, and ASD student achievement follows the highest trajectories.
+Our diversity of cultures and backgrounds is an exciting strength of the school; our facilities are enviable here in Qatar and across our region.

-Thank you for taking the time to look at ASD as a potential student, parent or employee; I look forward to welcoming you personally to our school.
+Thank you for taking the time to look at us as a great place to learn and grow; I look forward to welcoming you personally to our school!

 Steve M. Razidlo